Annual home and garden expo going virtual

 Wilson Bank & Trust’s annual Southern Home & Garden Expo will be a virtual and interactive event this year.

-It will be Feb.
-17-19 and will feature local businesses specializing in home improvement, interactive videos, prize giveaways and financial assistance for home improvement projects.
+It will be Feb. today through Friday and will feature local businesses specializing in home improvement, interactive videos, prize giveaways and financial assistance for home improvement projects.

 With Daphne DeLoren, Middle Tennessee life coach and host of A Drop of Sunshine podcast serving as the host, the event will focus on creating a comfortable home to promote the health and well-being of Middle Tennesseans.